gojira69/Bias-Analysis-in-LLMs/README.md

 * For `bias analysis` ---> [Bias_analysis](LLM%20Bias/nlp_bias_analysis.ipynb)

 ## TASK - 4 (b) and 4 (c) [Bias in Legal AI]

+The code and the reports related to this task are in the [Legal Bias](Legal%20Bias) folder.

 ### REPORT